Psargar616/portfolio/README.md

 ![screenshot](./screenshots/screencapture-portfolio-solution-1440px.png)

 Created a beautiful responsive portfolio page using HTML and CSS.
 A portfolio is the most important certificate when applying for a job.
 The very purpose of your web developer portfolio is to showcase your work(experiences), projects, & education.
+Used CSS grids and flexbox to make website responsive.

 ### Built With